18F/18f.gsa.gov/_posts/2016-08-10-patterns-for-managing-multi-tenant-cloud-environments.md

 long it takes to release new services by taking care of the majority of the compliance concerns that must be addressed by federal government systems at the platform layer.
-Because we believe that “eating our own cusisine” is critical to creating high-quality products, we’ve chosen [cloud.gov](https://cloud.gov/) — a PaaS which 18F is developing in the open using open-source components — as our platform.
+Because we believe that “eating our own cuisine” is critical to creating high-quality products, we’ve chosen [cloud.gov](https://cloud.gov/) — a PaaS which 18F is developing in the open using open-source components — as our platform.
 In addition to building a platform, the cloud.gov team is working hard to reduce and